Lębork: Modern era

 The Protestant Reformation was introduced in the town soon after 1519.
 The territory came back to Polish King Władysław IV Vasa as a reverted fief and was integrated with the Polish Pomeranian Voivodeship after the 1637 death of Bogislaw XIV, Duke of Pomerania.
 As Lębork was the leading city of the territory, it became the seat of the eldership (starostwo).
 The starosts were Stanisław Koniecpolski and Jakub Wejher.
 The Counter-Reformation was largely ineffective in the Lutheran town.
 Lębork was occupied by Swedes in the Northern Wars.
 To gain an ally against Sweden during the Deluge, King John II Casimir of Poland gave the Lauenburg and Bütow Land to Margrave Frederick William of Brandenburg-Prussia as a hereditary fiefdom in the 1657 Treaty of Bromberg.
 The Swedish troops burnt Lauenburg before their retreat in 1658, destroying seventy houses and the town hall.
 Frederick William released the town from tax duties for five years to aid in its rebuilding.
 Lauenburg suffered a second fire in 1682.
 King John III Sobieski made peaceful attempts to reintegrate the town directly to Poland, but to no avail.

 In 1701, Lauenburg/Lębork became a Prussian-administered territory under the sovereignty of the Polish Crown.
+From 1737 to 1752, Polish Reformed Church services were held in the town.
 The 1773 Treaty of Warsaw granted full sovereignty over the territory to Prussia after the First Partition of Poland.
 The Lauenburg and Bütow Land, transformed into a district (Lauenburg-Bütowscher Kreis), was first included in the newly established province of West Prussia, but was transferred to the province of Pomerania in 1777.

 When the district was divided in 1846, Lauenburg became the capital of a new district (Landkreis Lauenburg i.
 Pom.).
 Lauenburg began to develop as an industrial center after its 1852 connection to the Prussian Eastern Railway to Danzig and Stettin (Szczecin).
 In 1866, the Masonic Lodge was formed, whose membership was in the main made up of the elite entrepreneurial class.
 The building survives to this day.
 The town became part of the German Empire in 1871 during the unification of Germany.
 Chancellor Otto Fürst von Bismarck (1815–1898) was made an honorary citizen in 1874.
 (He was also created Duke of Lauenburg in 1890 after his resignation as Chancellor of the German Empire, but this title refers to the city of Lauenburg/Elbe in present-day Germany, and should not be confused with Lębork/Lauenburg in Pomerania.)
 New German settlers came to the town, but Poles also still settled there.
 Despite Germanisation policies, the Polish-Kashubian movement developed.
 Helpful in preserving Polish culture and identity was the local Catholic church, in which Polish language lessons were still organized.